Make March New Year Again!

 Enter Julius Caesar, the calendar magician.
 Around 45 BCE, he drops the Julian calendar, a total game-changer.
 Picture it as going from a cool indie gig to a massive music festival—syncing up with the sun, the seasons, and finally giving us that sweet 365-day groove we know today, including a Leap Day.
 And that, my friends, is how Rome’s calendar journey went from a chill hangout to a full-blown calendar sensation!

 So, Romans had their New Year rituals, but it wasn’t the glittery bash we know.
 It was more of a low-key shift from one month to another, a dash of celebration for good measure.
 The Romans did observe the beginning of the New Year, and their calendar underwent changes over time that influenced how this celebration was conducted.
-However, it didn’t mean they will go all crazy–like us–telling everyne: Happy New Year’s in March!
+However, it didn’t mean they would go wild—like us—telling everyone: Happy New Year’s in March!

 As mentioned, in the early Roman calendar, they kicked off the New Year shenanigans around March 1st, throwing a modest celebration known as the Kalends of March.
 It was probably more of a “Hey, it’s a new year, let’s acknowledge it with a nod and a wink” kind of vibe—nothing like the fireworks and glitter we’re used to today.